vista-art/fragmentcolor/README.md

 [^3]: OpenGL is deprecated in MacOS.
 It runs up to version 4.1 only: no support for Compute shaders.
 [^4]: OpenGL is deprecated in iOS.
 It runs up to version 4.1 only: no support for Compute shaders.

+> [!WARNING]
+> This library is currently under initial development, so the API is not yet stable, meaning
+> that while it is not tagged `1.0.0`, I might introduce breaking changes in minor versions.
+> You can use it and test it, and I would greatly appreciate any feedback you can provide.
+> If you use it in production, make sure you know what you are doing and lock the minor version.

 ## Building this project